-In the July 1, 2014, OPEB actuarial valuation, the projected unit credit was used as the actuarial cost method.
+In the July 1, 2015, OPEB actuarial valuation, the projected unit credit was used as the actuarial cost method, and the market value was used as asset valuation method for the OPEB.
 The actuarial assumptions included an assumed investment rate of return of 4.50 percent.